nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list.md

 ### Data in transit

 This only refers to data transmitted from GP to GP when a patient moves GP practice.
 This is where a patient is registered at their new GP practice but their medical records from their previous GP practice has not yet been received and/or incorporated into their new GP practice system.
 When this takes place all the lists returned **MUST** be populated using the data in transit warning code from the above table.
 The associated text **MUST** also be added into the note field when the code is used.
+Where the date is not known, the date the patient registered at the practice should be used.

 ### Data awaiting filing